 - After you have fixed or ignored each open error or warning, update your page or post to see the accessibility report change.
 Your goal is to get every page to say 100% Passed Tests.

-Video Tutorial on to use Accessibility Checker
+Video Tutorial of Accessibility Checker

 Watch the video if you would like to see an overview of how to get started with Accessibility Checker in video format and an example of how to assess and error.